meet-projects/Y1YL-Labs/Module 2 - Pair Project/Module2-PairProject.md

  **By the end of Session 1:**
-You should have a **structured world** stored in a JSON file, and you can print scene info from it.
+You should have a **structured world** stored in a JSON file, and you can print scene info from it as well as a planning document to document your progress and division.

 ---